caestradaa/covid_fatality_in_Col/README.md

 ## Data Collection
 All the data required for this project was searched from multiple sources on the web, from official government websites to the repositories of recognized organizations for data collection and analysis.
 1. Cases: Official data of positive cases of Covid-19 in Colombia (until July 14, 2021), extracted in a CSV file from the official repository of the National Institute of Health.
 This dataset contains all the information corresponding to cases with a positive diagnosis of Covid-19 and deaths with a total of 23 columns and 4.565.372 records.
-It is updated daily with the new registered cases. https://www.datos.gov.co/Salud-y-Protecci-n-Social/Casos-positivos-de-COVID-19-en-Colombia/gt2j-8ykr
+It is updated daily with the new registered cases.
+[INS Cases Database](https://www.datos.gov.co/Salud-y-Protecci-n-Social/Casos-positivos-de-COVID-19-en-Colombia/gt2j-8ykr "Casos positivos de COVID19 en Colombia").
 2. Vaccination: Data corresponding to daily vaccination in Colombia (until July 15, 2021), extracted in a CSV file from the Our World On Data repository.
-It has 12 columns and 33.672 rows that corresponds to the daily compilation of vaccination data that OWOD does from official sources. https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations.
+It has 12 columns and 33.672 rows that corresponds to the daily compilation of vaccination data that OWOD does from official sources.
+[Vaccinations](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations "Vaccinations").

 #### Loading raw datasets:
 <!---